Clostridial necrotizing enteritis

 Clostridial necrotizing enteritis (CNE) is a severe and potentially fatal type of food poisoning caused by a β-toxin of Clostridium perfringens, Type C. It occurs in some developing regions, particularly in New Guinea, where it is known as pig-bel.
-The disease was also documented in Germany following World War II, where it was called Darmbrand (literally "bowel fire," or bowel necrosis).
+The disease was also documented in Germany following World War II, where it was called Darmbrand (literally translated as "bowel fire").
 The toxin is normally inactivated by certain proteolytic enzymes and by normal cooking, but when these protections are impeded by diverse factors, and high protein is consumed, the disease can emerge.

 Sporadic and extremely rare cases occur in diabetics.
 In New Guinea, where people generally have low-protein diets apart from tribal feasts, a number of factors—diet and endemic helminth infections among them—compound to result in pig-bel.

 Preterm infants

 The majority of preterm infants who develop NEC are generally healthy, feeding well, and growing prior to developing NEC.
 The most frequent sign of NEC is a sudden change in feeding tolerance, which can be manifest by numerous clinical signs listed below.
 While gastric residuals are often seen in early NEC, there is no evidence that routine measurement of gastric residual volumes in asymptomatic infants is a useful guide to prevent or detect the onset of NEC, or help to advance feeds.
 The timing of the onset of symptoms varies and appears to be inversely related to gestational age (GA).
 There appears to be a bimodal distribution (early versus late onset) based on GA.
 For example, the median age at onset of NEC in infants with a GA of less than 26 weeks was 23 days (late), and for those with a GA of greater than 31 weeks, the median age at onset was 11 days (early).

 Laboratory findings of infants presenting with NEC often include anemia, thrombocytopenia, evidence of disseminated intravascular coagulopathy (DIC), and in 20 percent of cases a positive blood culture.